Sagar-CK/Sagar-CK.github.io/_news/intro.md

 Yes, another [jekyll](https://jekyllrb.com/) theme...

-However, as someone who never used a static site generator before, I must admit the convinence is unparalled.
+However, as someone who never used a static site generator before, I must admit the convenience is unparalled.
 Till now, I have developed my own portfolio sites from scratch or through helpful quick-start resources (like the one provided for the T3 stack).
 Here are some things I noticed immediately:

 <ul>
     <li>Adding content is super easy; markdown coupled with some <a href="https://shopify.github.io/liquid/">liquid</a> scripts get the job done.</li>